The first defensive lines

 Seventeen 57 mm rapid-fire guns complete the armament for close protection.

 In addition to these south-facing and thus opposed to a potential enemy cannons and howitzers, there are 8 other flanking pieces of artillery, which are located in the so-called “traditore” battery.
-They are aimed towards the neighbouring forts to come to their aid if necessary.
+They are aimed towards the neighbouring fortress to come to their aid if necessary.
 There are four 75 mm and four 120 mm pieces on a 1909 model baffle.

 The German army invaded Belgium on 4 August 1914.
 Since the initial aim was to reach Paris as quickly as possible, the German advance went entirely southwards and was limited to securing Antwerp.